EVORA-project/evora-ontology/models/docs/taxonomicNodeId.md

 ## Comments

 * NCBI does not have a taxon_node id, only a taxonomicID.
-Taxon_node id is Unique  in ICTV= Key of the taxon node !!
-Could be replaced by a composite key made of 'taxonomic ID' + 'has version'.
+Taxon_node id is Unique  in ICTV= Key of the taxon node!

 ## Identifier and Mapping Information